InfuseAI/primehub-site/docs/model-deployment.md

 + Latency

 The board is based on **Seldon Core Analytics**, it can be advanced customized.
 Please see the [document](https://docs.seldon.io/projects/seldon-core/en/v0.3.0/analytics/analytics.html) and [code](https://github.com/SeldonIO/seldon-core/tree/master/helm-charts/seldon-core-analytics).

+## License warning

+when used model amount > granted model amount + 10%, a warning message appears, furthermore, `Create Deployment` is disabled.

+>Please contact your system administrator for assistance to upgrade your license to run more models.

+To learn the current PrimeHub license information, please see [PrimeHub License](guide_manual/admin-system#primehub-license).